Robert Hursh Quality MattersCategories: Children, Early Childhood, Education

-Rochester’s Child Quality Matters annual competitive grant for early childhood innovation.
-Grant will focus on improving and maintaining high quality standards of care and early learning for children birth to age eight, with special emphasis on high-needs children and their families.
+This annual competitive grant from Rochester’s Child will focus on improving and maintaining high-quality standards of care and early learning for children birth to age 8, with special emphasis on high-needs children and their families.

-Funding priorities for innovative projects that enhance the knowledge and skills of caregivers and teachers, improve the quality of their teaching and interactions with children, and produce measurable positive outcomes for children.
-Examples of strategies that will be considered are projects that will:
+Funding will prioritize innovative projects that enhance the knowledge and skills of caregivers and teachers, improve the quality of their teaching and interactions with children, and produce measurable, positive outcomes for children.
+Examples of strategic projects that will be considered are:

-- Create specialized early childhood and child development training for teachers, child providers as well as other professionals and education leaders that fill a needed gap;
+- Create specialized early childhood and child development training for teachers and child care providers, as well as other professionals and education leaders that fill a needed gap;

 - Create and evaluate new professional development opportunities that utilize nontraditional approaches (i.e. modules, online learning, and collaborative learning).